 Yeah, about that...
 There's actually not much 4K content to be had right now.

-Because every 4K frame contains four times the information, in terms of file size 4K content is four times more bulky than regular HD content.
+Because every 4K frame contains four times the information of HD, 4K content is four times more bulky than regular HD content in terms of its raw file size.
 That makes it a challenge to get it to you.
 Broadcast TV hasn't made the 4K switch yet (indeed, it's only recently that hard drive sizes have gotten big enough to manage DVRing HD programs comfortably).
 There is a 4K Blu-ray standard coming, but the Blu-ray disc association is only just finishing it and won't start licensing it to manufacturers until early 2015.
-We're probably not going to see 4K players or discs until late in 2015.
+Victor Matsuda, chairman of the Blu-ray Disc Association Global Promotions Committee told us we should see 4K players and discs in time for the 2015 holidays.

 On the streaming side, bandwidth is a definite issue.
 The internet's bandwidth is already dominated by Netflix's traffic, prompting ISPs to go after them for extra cash, and that's with most of its streams at SD and HD levels.
 Upping everything to 4K doesn't sound like a reasonable option just yet.
 And even if it were possible to stream 4K content to everyone without breaking the internet, streaming 4K content requires a 25Mbps or faster downstream internet connection, which is faster than most people have at the moment.